Send the link below via email or IMCopy

 Step 4: Requesting rooms

-We are ONLY accepting online forms via Owl Central for Spring 2014
+We ONLY accept room request forms online via Owl Central

 1) Log onto Owl Central fau.edu/getinvolved